adampielak/proxmox-ubuntu-fileserver/README.md

 # Proxmox Ubuntu CT File Server (NAS)
-The Ubuntu File Server is supported by a Proxmox ZFS Raid hosted on a Proxmox node (`typhoon-01`).
-Data is served by a Proxmox Ubuntu 18.04 CT (`cyclone-01`) installed with network protocols like NFS, samba and configured to manage all user accounts, file security and permissions, Webmin for management and more.
+The Ubuntu File Server is supported by a Proxmox ZFS Raid hosted on a Proxmox node (in my case I use my primary Proxmox node - `typhoon-01`).
+Data is served by a Proxmox Ubuntu 18.04 CT (`cyclone-01`) installed with network protocols like NFS, Samba and configured to manage all user accounts, file security and permissions and more.
+General administration is done using the Ubuntu Webmin webgui management suite.

 By default the new File Server (NAS) hostname is `cyclone-01`.

-The following is for creating a Proxmox Ubuntu CT File Server built on our primary Proxmox node typhoon-01.
+The following is for creating a Proxmox Ubuntu CT File Server built on your primary Proxmox node typhoon-01.

 Network Prerequisites are:
 - [x] Layer 2 Network Switches